NeoGranular/lanyon/_posts/2016-07-19-martial-god-chapter-01-20.md

 ---
 He Yiming heard sounds of disturbance coming from afar.
 He immediately discerned that this disturbance was produced by a group of people.

-One could tell at a glance that these people had come here while chasing Hubin.
+A glance at a corpse on the ground, and One could tell that these people had come here following Hubin's trails.

 He Yiming again retreated a few steps and hesitated a bit, before loudly speaking: